 If you are looking to start a business in Germany, you may obtain a residence permit for self-employment.
-The following are some of the overall requirements:
+The criteria include the following:

 There needs to be an economic interest in or a regional demand for your product or service and your business needs to have a positive effect on the economy.
-You will need to be able to finance the implementation of your business concept with your own capital or through a loan commitment.
+You will need to be able to finance the implementation of your business concept with your own capital or a loan.

-Please understand that this information is geared at a wide scope of individual and different cases and therefore provided as a guideline only.
+Please understand that this information is designed to cover a wide range of individual and different cases and is therefore provided as a guideline only.
 Each application is reviewed separately and will be decided on its individual merits.
-In order to take an informed decision we therefore may ask you for additional documentation.
-The submission of a complete documentation does not guarantee in any way that your application will be approved.
+In order to take an informed decision we may therefore ask you for additional documentation.
+The submission of complete documentation does not guarantee in any way that your application will be approved.

-- Comprehensive information outlining the business/start-up idea, such as business plan, finances’ and liquidity plans as well as your revenue/ profitability forecast - in 2 copies
+- Comprehensive information outlining the business/ start-up idea, such as business plan, finances’ and liquidity plans as well as your revenue/ profitability forecast

 - Evidence of sufficient funds to support yourself during your stay

-- Confirmation of health insurance cover commensurate with the level of statutory German public health insurance (“gesetzliche Krankenversicherung”) - in 2 copies.
+- Confirmation of health insurance cover commensurate with the level of statutory German public health insurance (gesetzliche Krankenversicherung)